ibm-cloud-docs/satellite/satellite-cli-reference-v2.md

 ## `ibmcloud sat experimental endpoint authn set`
 {: #experimental-endpoint-authn-set-cli}

-[Expires on 2024-10-01.
+[Deactivated on 2024-10-01!
 Use `ibmcloud sat endpoint authn set` instead] Set authentication settings for an endpoint.
 There are two TLS connections in the request flow.
 The `source` options refer to the TLS handshake between the source and the Connector service.
 The `destination` options refer to the TLS handshake between the Connector service and your destination or target server.
 You can provide certificates for one or both of these connections.
 Unspecified settings are set to their default values.

 ```txt
 ibmcloud sat experimental endpoint authn set --endpoint ENDPOINT [--dest-ca-cert-file FILE] [--dest-cert-file FILE] [--dest-key-file FILE] [--dest-tls-mode MODE] [-q] [--source-ca-cert-file FILE] [--source-cert-file FILE] [--source-key-file FILE] [--source-tls-mode MODE] (--connector-id ID | --location LOCATION)